lazywithclass/project-lamp/website/book/chapter3.markdown

 # Chapter 3 - Continuing w/ Style

 In this chapter, we introduce *continuations* and writing functions in *continuation passing style* (CPS).
-We also discuss the reasons for writing CPSed programs.
+Writing in CPS provide functional programs control flow simillar to that of imperative ones.

 ## 1. Continuation Passing Style
-In essence, a continuation is a higher-order function that abstracts over an extended content for performing a certain computation.
+In essence, a continuation is a higher-order function that abstracts over an extended context for performing a certain computation.
 This is much more easily explained in a functional language, since we can treat continuations simply as a special form of accumulator, where the value being "accumulated" is a function.
-Doing this also has the added benefit of providing control over program evaluation.
+This also has the added benefit of providing control over program evaluation.

 ### a.
 Callback Everyday -- Continuations
 <!-- Convert a few basic functions -->
-As we mentioned, a continuation is a higher-order function and writing in CPS is synonymous with using a function as an accumulator.
+As we mentioned, a continuation is a higher-order function, and writing in CPS is synonymous with using a function as an accumulator.

 With this in mind, let's take a few steps back and recall writing in APS.
 In Chapter 1, we described how to convert a generally recursive definition into one that uses APS.
 To reiterate, here is the definition of `sum` written using general recursion:
 ```haskell